PurdueCS190-FALL2014/lab4/README.md

 	cd; curl -sL https://raw.githubusercontent.com/PurdueCS190/lab4/master/lab4init | /bin/bash

 Copy the command above and run it within the terminal.
-It will create a folder named `cs190lab4` located within your home directory.
+It will **not** create a folder named `cs190lab4` located within your home directory, but rather a `bin` folder with a file called `dirinfo` inside.

 ----